 That is: science journalists deal in accounts of what they have found out that are of interest to them and to their readers.
 They have real obligations: their stories must be accurate, must hold validity within the larger context of work in which particular incidents take place, must not violate any agreements the writer may have entered into with her or his sources, and so on.
 But in my view, the writer does not have the duty of policing the process of science itself.
 She or he is rather engaged in a conversation with the audience — whose interests, like those of the writer, overlap with but are not necessarily identical to those of the scientists themselves.

 And thus this sermon endeth.
 May your day be highly energetic.

 *Tweet by old friend @drskyskull (who blogs at Skulls in the Stars.

 **Link to TPM, ‘coz that’s where first I saw what has become widely discussed.
 But could we please lay off the “God Particle” nonsense?
 Leon Lederman has long since done whatever penance he ought for that bit of nonsense.

 Images: Alfred Bierstadt, Buffalo Head,c.
 1879.

-Alfred Bierstadt, Trapped, before 1902.Explore posts in the same categories: physics, Science, science writing comment below, or link to this permanent URL from your own site.
+Alfred Bierstadt, Trapped, before 1902.physics, Science, science writing comment below, or link to this permanent URL from your own site.